TaskMasterErnest/the_go_workshop/chapter_12/README.md

   sigs := make(chan os.Signal, 1)
   // the done channel is used to let us know when the program exits done := make(chan bool)
-  // the signal.Notify method will receive noification from the sigs channel, notifs of the syscall.SIGINT type signal.Notify(sigs, syscall.SIGINT)
+  // the signal.Notify method will receive notification from the sigs channel, notifs of the syscall.SIGINT type signal.Notify(sigs, syscall.SIGINT)
   // create an anonymous goroutine function that blocks until the required signal is received go func() {